Vulpolox/CompSci353Program4/README.md

 ## Setting

 The game takes place in a sprawling cave system.
 The player has to collect coins Cookie Clicker-style to progress\
-Disclaimer: this game is designed to make you mad and trolls you on several instances
+Disclaimer: this game is designed to make you mad and trolls you on several instances (you will definitely need a pen and paper)

 ## Locations